Hecate2/Ignareo-ISML-auto-voter/README.md

 ##  I/O engines:

 IgnareoG uses `gevent` making your `socket` asynchronous.
 It means you can feed gevent with multi-thread web spider codes (typically `requests`) and enjoy asynchronous performance.
 In principle you can even connect to databases asynchronously.
 The event loop of gevent on different platforms is documented at http://www.gevent.org/loop_impls.html.
-According to the page, **Windows users have libuv, which is likely to outperform Linux...**
+According to the page, **Windows users have libuv, which is likely to outperform Linux thanks to IOCP.**

 IgnareoA uses the classical Python library `asyncio`.
 The codes in IgnareoA have to be literally asynchronous with `async def`, `ensure_future`, `await` and  `add_callback`.

 To summarize, **you can just use Ignareo with low-level APIs provided by asyncio or gevent**.
 The event loop is running forever in the server.

 You may also have a try with ```trio``` or ```httpx```.
-Help yourself and happy coding!
+I have not implemented such a version, so help yourself and happy coding!

 ## A generic code structure for civil users